Gluks54/access-manager-tool/README.txt

 (you don't should impute any param for request);

-But one important things is when you run program and try to add to google drive directory, program redirect you to google authentication page with warning (This app isn't verified) just choose Advanced -> Go to testname (unsafe) and allow everything--- finally it must work.
+But one important things is when you run program and try to add to google drive directory, program redirect you to google authentication page with warning (This app isn't verified) just choose Advanced -> Go to testname (unsafe) and allow everything--- finally it must work;